-Paleo dust modules (Albani et al., 2014) are used to constrain climate models to dust records and predict effects of dust on the radiation balance in the future (Mahowald et al., 2006).
+Paleo dust modules (Albani et al., 2014) are used to constrain climate models to dust records (Mahowald et al., 2006).
 They are based on a general circulation climate model constrained by past climate forcings such as solar insolation, CO2 concentration and vegetation cover.
 The dust model gives entrainment, transport and deposition based on winds, precipitation, soil erodibility and other factors from the climate model.
 Dust models overestimate the dust flux to Central Greenland by almost a factor 10 during the Holocene (Albani et al., 2015, 2016; Mahowald et al., 2006) and a factor 2.5 during the last glacial maximum (Mahowald et al., 2006) compared to the GISP2 record (Mayewski et al., 1997).
 Furthermore, Mahowald et al. (2006) model that the majority of the Greenland dust comes from the contiguous USA, Alaska and Siberia, and Albani et al. (2015) have to suppress Alaskan dust emission to not get too high discrepancy between model and ice core records.
 This disagrees with geochemical dust provenance studies (Section 2.1.1).
 In Chapter 5 we will compare other Greenland Holocene dust records to models, and show that the discrepancy between the GISP2 core and models is also seen in other Greenland Holocene dust records.

 Holocene Last glacial maximum

 GRIP 0.23 0.08

 NGRIP 0.29 0.11

-DYE-3 $\sim 0.23$ $\sim 0.23$
+DYE-3 ~ 0.23 ~ 0.23